kayble289/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script counts the number of directories and subdirectories in the current directory this script displays a confused smiley this script the 10 newest files in the current directory
+this script counts the number of directories and subdirectories in the current directory this script displays a confused smiley this script the 10 newest files in the current directory thi scriptcreatesa list of words as input and prinsonly words thatappear e this script creates a list of words as input and prints only words that appear exactly once this script creates a list of words as input and prints only words that appear exactly as output